fafalone/WinDevLib/README.md

 Current coverage is already quite extensive, covering hundreds of Windows SDK header files.
 For details, see [COVERAGE.md](COVERAGE.md).

 ### Updates

+**Update (v9.3.694, 17 Jun 2026):**
+- Wrapper DLLs will now be provided for APIs that are only exported by static libraries and not yet supported by tB's static library feature.\
+These DLLs can be obtained from the StaticWrappers folder in the project GitHub repo.\
+First wrapper: muiload.h/muiload.lib.
+See wdStaticWrappers.twin for more information.
+- Add debug constants from MS DIA docs/WINE's cvinfo.h
+- Add Bluetooth IOCTLs (bthioctl.h, 100%)
+- Add codecapi.h
+- Misc additions from Windows SDKs from after 26000.100 through 28000.1839
+- Add additional security and power consts/types from winnt.h
+- (BREAKING CHANGE) SID_IDENTIFIER_AUTHORITY static UDT defs now use functions returning the full type, rather than a constant that must be placed in .Value(5) of a local variable.
+This impacts:\
+SECURITY_NULL_SID_AUTHORITY, SECURITY_WORLD_SID_AUTHORITY, SECURITY_LOCAL_SID_AUTHORITY, SECURITY_CREATOR_SID_AUTHORITY, SECURITY_NON_UNIQUE_AUTHORITY, SECURITY_NT_AUTHORITY, SECURITY_RESOURCE_MANAGER_AUTHORITY, SECURITY_APP_PACKAGE_AUTHORITY, SECURITY_MANDATORY_LABEL_AUTHORITY, SECURITY_SCOPED_POLICY_ID_AUTHORITY, SECURITY_AUTHENTICATION_AUTHORITY, SECURITY_PROCESS_TRUST_AUTHORITY

 **Update (v9.3.692, 12 Jun 2026):**
 - Misc additions from Windows SDKs from after 26000.100 through 28000.1839